 Sloppy logging becomes an even bigger issue when you need to analyze how you’re spending your time.
-If every five-minute “review email” task is off by two minutes, your analysis may lead you to believe that you’re spending barely half as much time in your email as you actually are.
+If every five-minute “review and checking emails” task is off by two minutes, it creates a scenario where you think you’re spending a lot of time checking emails.

-If you go the paper route, don’t do this in pen.
-Rarely does a day go by that I don’t make some sort of correction to my planner (more on that in a moment).
-Digital trackers allow you to not just attach notes to each activity, but update them as you wish.
+If you go the paper route, try not to record in pen.
+Rarely does a day go by that I don’t make some sort of correction to my planner or add additional notes.
+Digital trackers don’t run into that issue since you’re free to edit and update them as you wish.

 When it comes to logging your time, the “why” matters just as much as the “when” and “how long.”
 You need to know why certain tasks took more or less time than expected if you want to become a better time manager.

 No matter how meticulous you are, everyone makes mistakes.
-If you’re logging a group activity—whether it’s a marketing campaign at work or cooking dinner at home—ask others in the group to periodically check your activity log.
+If you’re logging a group activity—whether it’s a marketing campaign at work or cooking dinner at home—ask others in the group to note the starting time and end times.

 How good is your memory?
-Could you recite the last month of your activity log if it were lost or stolen?
+Could you recite the last month of your activity log if it was lost or stolen?
 Probably not.

 Once you have a month or more of activity data—and are confident it’s logged correctly—the fun begins.
 You can make better use of your time by analyzing how you’ve been spending it.